-UNESCO-Water Future Public Discussion 28th May: Water Security in the age of COVID-19
+UNESCO-Water Future First Episode of Public Discussion Series: Water Security in the age of COVID-19

 The coronavirus pandemic is disrupting every facet of human life in 212 Countries and Territories around the world.
 Although water could be, a transport medium of the virus, it is also a key element in mitigating the crisis.
 However, with billions of people around the world lacking access to clean and safe water along with adequate sanitation facilities, the COIVD-19 crisis has also brought the linkage between water, public health, and economics into sharp focus and highlighted the need for a global approach to access to safe water.
 Disruptions in water availability could hamper efforts to mitigate the spread of COVID-19 and may increase its reproduction rate as people struggle to comply with preventative health directives that recommend the need to wash hands frequently.

 In addition, water scarcity is inextricably interwoven with the health, food, and energy sectors.
 The impact on these interrelationships has the capacity to significantly disrupt the economic, social, environmental, and political landscape, extending the problem across multiple development sectors.
 Climate change has amplified the severity of water scarcity, and this pandemic has turned it into an existential crisis.